fisadev/world_cup_learning/README.md

 You can see the main code and results (including some neat graphs) here: http://nbviewer.ipython.org/github/fisadev/world_cup_learning/blob/master/learn.ipynb

-To run this on your machine, you will need to install the requirements in the ``requirements.txt`` file using pip (inside a virtualenv if you can, as usual, to avoid sudo), but also this packages not via pip, but apt or the tool you use in your system for compiled packages:
+To run this on your machine, you will need to install the requirements in the ``requirements.txt`` file using pip (inside a virtualenv if you can, as usual, to avoid sudo), but also these extra packages not via pip, but apt or the tool you use in your system for compiled packages:

 * numpy
 * scipy